 Before signing documents that could essentially bar any future rights to a federal contract claim, you should get professional help.
-Too many small and large businesses have lost contractor release of claims cases on appeal simply because they do not quite understand the risks and contract release language contained in the agreement.
+Too many small and large businesses have lost FAR release of claims cases worth millions on appeal.

-What is The General Rule of Law in FAR Contractor Release of Claims Statement?
+General Rule of Law – FAR Release of Claims Language?